NSIS-Dev/nsl-assembler/README.md

 # nsL Assembler

 nsL is a new C-like programming language for writing [NSIS][nsis] installation wizards.
-The nsL assembler takes nsL code and translates it into original NSIS script which can then be compiled.
+The nsL assembler takes nsL code and translates it into an NSIS script, which can then be compiled.

+> [!IMPORTANT]
+> This repository started as a pure mirror of the SourceForge-hosted [SVN repository][sourceforge], which has not been updated since April 2011.
+However, starting in December 2025, several additions have been made that are unique to this repository and that will not be merged back.

 **Features:**

-* Complete support for complex arithmetic and Boolean expression will all operators
+* Complete support for complex arithmetic and Boolean expressions with all operators
-* Automatically declared un-typed variables with assemble-time scope checking
+* Automatically declared un-typed variables with assembly-time scope checking
 * Native high-level constructs such as if, switch, while, do, for
 * New function, section and page declaration syntax
 * Functions, instructions and macros callable using C-style syntax
 * Built-in wrapper instructions for all NSIS instructions using new syntax
 * Recursive macros; providing assemble-time loops
-* Fast assemble speed
+* Fast assembly speed

 ## Prerequisites